-The cost to travel to Cambodia
+The cost of travelling to Cambodia

 The budget for a trip to Cambodia